mikedh/trimesh/README.md

 ## Containers

-If you want to deploy something in containers that uses trimesh you can use the automated builds with all dependancies installed.
-For an Ubuntu 16.04 with all dependancies:
+If you want to deploy something in a container that uses trimesh, automated builds containing trimesh and its dependancies are available on docker hub.
+For an Ubuntu 16.04 based image:

 `docker pull mikedh/trimesh`